marmelab/react-admin/docs/List.md

 export default PostList;
 ```

-Thi feature has a limit, though. `Datagrid` inspects its children for `headerClassName` and `cellClassName` props.
+This feature has a limit, though. `Datagrid` inspects its children for `headerClassName` and `cellClassName` props.
 This means you can't use these props in a *wrapped* component:

 ```jsx
 const useStyles = makeStyles({